Gregory and the Hawk: Leche

 Godreau worked on Leche in winter 2009, writing and self-recording, then taking her music to engineers and collaborators including Pierce, as well as Jeremy Backofen (Felice Brothers) and Rob Laakso (Amazing Baby, Diamond Nights, Mice Parade, Swirlies).
 The album was released in Canada and the United States on November 9, 2010, and in the UK and Europe on November 15, 2010.

 Come, Now

 Godreau's album Come, Now, was released on June 5, 2012.
 Leading up to the album's release, three songs were posted on her website: "First Flying V" in November 2011, followed by "Cause It's Cold" and "Been Too Long" in January 2012.

 Stone EP

 The 6-track Stone EP, was released on November 20, 2012.
-It contains a heavy use of synthesized sounds, as well as tracks that did not make it on to Come, Now.
+It contains a heavy use of synthesized sounds, and lyrics about moving across the country.

 On The Orange Mountain

-Starting in from August 2016, Godreau released a collection of new work.
-The project, titled "On The Orange Mountain" is a series of recordings captured in the field, from various locations around the Pacific Northwest.
-Godreau is funding the project through the crowdsourcing website Patreon.
+Starting in from August 2016, and going through 2017, Godreau released a collection of new work.
+The project, titled "On The Orange Mountain" is a series of live recordings captured in the field, from various locations around the Pacific Northwest.
+Godreau funded the project through the crowdsourcing website Patreon, and has since released the audio recordings digitally.